indiana-university/rivet-react/src/components/Header/Header.md

 The HeaderNavigation supports internal app navigation, either as individual links or as dropdowns via the use of HeaderMenu.
 On mobile these navigation elements will be rendered as an accordion (collapse).

+To indicate which item inside HeaderNavigation is currently active, wrap it in a `<li>` element with the class `rvt-header-menu__item--current`.
+This also applies the `aria-current="page"` attribute on the associated anchor element, to meet accessibility guidelines.

 <!-- prettier-ignore-start -->
 ```jsx
 <Header title="Application Title">